ceciliacloud/Project2-web-stack-implementation-lemp/README.md

 ![](./images/XXX.png)

-Next, click on "Edit Inbound Rules", as highlighted in the image below:
+Next, click on `Edit Inbound Rules`, as highlighted in the image below:

 ![](./images/XXX.png)

-Next, click "add rule" and configure the inbound rules using HTTP as the protocol and 0.0.0.0/0 as the source, so that traffic from any IP address can enter.
+Next, click `Add Rule` and configure the inbound rules using HTTP as the protocol and 0.0.0.0/0 as the source, so that traffic from any IP address can enter.

 ![](./images/XXX.png)